 For the meatballs:

-Place garlic and olive oil in a large sauce pan over medium heat.
+- Place garlic and olive oil in a large sauce pan over medium-low heat.
 Cook until garlic begins to sizzle and is fragrant.
 Add tomatoes and salt.
-Simmer sauce for 10 minutes.
+Simmer the sauce for 10 minutes.